therealndy/geny/README.md

 (Minimal README)

 Prereqs
-- gcloud authenticated and project set to `geny-469516`.
-- Python 3.12 and .venv created (project contains requirements.txt).

 Start backend (one command)
 1. Upload your GENAI key to Secret Manager as `genai-api-key` (see scripts above).